DUI Defense and Colorado Express Consent

 What Is the Colorado Express Consent Statute?

-What Is the Process After Your License Is Revoked, and What Is an Express Consent Hearing?
+What Is an Express Consent Hearing?

 A defendant is not entitled to a jury, and the hearing is conducted in front of a DMV hearings officer.
 You will not be allowed a jury, instead the hearing officer will decide.